Share this article

 5 Types of Loyal Customers

 There are different types of loyal customers, and each brings their own unique value to your business.
 It’s important to identify which customers fall into which category so you can appeal to them properly and optimize the customer experience for each one.
-You can try out different customer loyalty programs depending on the type of loyal customer you’re dealing with.

 The five types of loyal customers are:

 - Loyal to Convenience Customers

 Many customers turn to you for your products or services because so far, you haven’t given them a reason not to.
 They’re satisfied with your company and like shopping with you, even without any extra customer incentives.